schonny/bedrock-api-server/README.md

 4. **Interact with the API**: Once the server is running, you can interact with the API endpoints to manage your Bedrock servers.
 The following functions are already available:
 - `api-v1/get_online_server_version` - Returns the latest bedrock-version from minecraft.net
-- `api-v1/get_latest_server_version` - Returns the latest known version, without online retrieval.
-- `api-v1/get_downloaded_server_version` - Returns the latest locally available version number.
+- `api-v1/get_downloaded_server_versions` - Returns a list of locally available version numbers.
 - `api-v1/download_server` - Downloads the server-binaries of a specified bedrock-version from minecraft.azureedge.net.
 - `api-v1/create_server` - Creates a bedrock-server locally with passed server-name and server-version.
 - `api-v1/start_server` - Starts a locally created Bedrock server by server-name.